zmnbgd/100DaysOfSwift/README.md

 Another type of flow control called switch / case, it’s advanced for if statement, because you can have lots of matches and Swift will execute the right one.

+Functions

+Functions let you define reusable pieces of code that perform specific functionality.

+Return values

+Functions can return a value by writing -> then a data type.
+Swift will ensure that your function will return a value no matter what, and you make a promise about what your code does.